echopen/echopen_prototyping/introduction/new_introduction.md

 #### The pulser

-The pulser is an electronic board that converts a logic signal that ranges from 0-3.3V into an analogical that ranges from -100V to 0V.
-That high voltage signal is needed to allow the transducer to emit ultrasounds.
+The pulser is an electronic board that converts a logic signal that ranges from 0-3.3V into an analog one that ranges from -100V to 0V.
+That high voltage analog signal is needed to allow the transducer to emit ultrasounds.

 #### The transducer and the switch
-As explained earlier, the transducer converts an electric signal into ultrasounds.
-Once a burst of ultrasound has benn emitted, the transducer is switched onto its reception mode.
+The transducer converts an electrical signal into ultrasounds thanks to the piezioelectric effect: an alternating current is applied across the piezoelectric crystal that grows and shrinks depending on the voltage applied.
+The alternating current makes the crystal vibrate quickly, which produces an ultrasound.
+After reflection, the sound hits the crystal and triggers the reverse piezoelectric effect.
+An electronic signal containing information about the reflections of the ultrasound waves is obtained.

 #### The variable gain amplifier